Meet the Judges

 The HVR Awards judging panel has been tasked with the difficult job of reviewing every single entry and producing a shortlist – and ultimately one winner – in the Ancillary Product of the Year, Commercial/Industrial Air Conditioning Product of the Year, Commercial/Industrial Heating Product of the Year, Commercial/Industrial Ventilation Product of the Year, HVAC Initiative of the Year, Lifetime Achievement Award, SBS Contractor of the Year and Sustainable Product of the Year categories.

-Having joined BESA as Head of Compliance just over 18 months ago, Duncan Sibbald has been instrumental in the development of BESA’s Ventilation Hygiene Elite self-certification scheme.
-The scheme allows businesses to self-certify their cleaning works, demonstrating compliance with BESA’s Guide to Good Practice TR19 Internal Cleanliness of Ventilation Systems and all current industry legislation, ensuring the highest cleaning ventilation hygiene standards are achieved.
+Having joined BESA as Head of Certification just over 2.5 years ago, Duncan Sibbald has been instrumental in the development of BESA’s Vent Hygiene Elite scheme.
+The scheme allows businesses to self-certify their cleaning works, demonstrating compliance it allows businesses to self-certify their specialist hygiene works to the required industry TR19® Specification and all current industry legislation.

 He then moved into a number of commercial positions with ICI’s antecedents, Ineos Fluor and Mexichem Fluor.
 His final position was Regional Sales Manager for Northern Europe, with responsibility for market development of lower GWP refrigerants.

-Stephen Gill is a previous recipient of a HVR Award and an experienced HVACR consultant, with expertise in energy efficiency and sustainability within the built environment.
+Stephen Gill is a previous recipient of an HVR Award and an experienced HVACR consultant with expertise in energy efficiency and sustainability within the built environment.

-An active industry figure, Stephen is also President of the Institute of Refrigeration and was instrumental in forming ASHRAE UK-Midlands in 2015.
+An active industry figure, Steve is past-President of the Institute of Refrigeration and was instrumental in forming ASHRAE UK-Midlands in 2015.